SilkroadLabs/WYD-NewWorld_b/README.md

-# WYD New World
+# Retro-WYD

-This repository contains the full source code for the **WYD New World** project.
+This repository contains the full source code for the **Retro-WYD** project.
+A complete overhaul of the TMProject with modern C++ practices.
 The codebase includes both client and server components used to build and run the game.
 Source files are organized in the following folders:

 - `Source Cliente/` – client source code and Visual Studio project
 - `Source Server/` – server source code and Visual Studio project